Zen to Go Logo

 Your practical guide to implementing a wellness program

-1. Diagnose the real needs of your team
+1. Diagnose your team’s real needs

 2. Define clear and measurable objectives

-Good examples would be:
+Good examples might be:

 • Reduce reported stress by 15% in the next six months.